Samwise74/eagles-writeups/greys/README.md

 Enter Code #1 (Trust: 997):
 ```

-Looking into this deduction furthen it can be seen that it is the count of 1's in the binary result of `123 ^ 124` as shown belowi
+Looking into this deduction further it can be seen that it is the count of 1's in the binary result of `123 ^ 124` as shown below.

 ```
 >>> bin(123 ^ 124)